Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v3/whats-new/_index.en.md

 toc: true
 ---

-## 3.5.1 (2021-03-11) - Possible to get ruleconfiguration for apps with layout sets
+## 3.5.1 (2021-03-11) - Possible to get rule configuration for apps with layout sets

-There was a bug resulting in av 404 response whenever it is attepmpted to retrieve the ruleconfiguration for an application while specifying the layout set id in the request.
+There was a bug resulting in av 404 response whenever it is attempted to retrieve the rule configuration for an application while specifying the layout set id in the request.
 This has now been fixed.

-## 3.5.0 (2021-03-10) - Added funcionality for pdf generation for application owner
+## 3.5.0 (2021-03-10) - Added functionality for pdf generation for application owner

 Up until now a pdf copy has not been generated for the tasks that are completed by the application owner.
 This has now been implemented and pdf should be generated after a task regardless if it is an